Is your community thriving?

 Fourth is sharing the message — finding creative ways of telling stories that inspire imagination and action for the common good.

-Sounds daunting.
+Q. Sounds daunting.
 Where do you start?

-I see 2020 as a soft launch year.
+A. I see 2020 as a soft launch year.
 We’ll be doing a lot of relationship-building and discernment around just where the Ormond Center can add value to an already dynamic ecosystem of researchers, technical assistance providers and church leaders.
 There’s enormous opportunity to build up and extend those strengths.

 If this mission sounds daunting, then I’d suggest it’s no more daunting than the challenges of our societal moment, and thus no less essential to the health and well-being of our communities.
 Whether we’re talking about the hardening of political polarization, the coming wave of automation, the ongoing legacies of racial disparity, or the growing impact of climate change, congregations are no less impacted or implicated than the rest of their communities.
 However, they just might be uniquely positioned and equipped to cultivate the capacity of their communities to face these challenges and build futures where all can thrive.